JIM JENKINS BIOGRAPHY

 Jim received his BFA from Murray State University in Kentucky and a MFA from Syracuse University in New York.
 In 1981 he moved west to head the sculpture program at California State University, Fullerton.
 He retired from teaching in 2018.

 In 1982 Jim had the inaugural solo exhibition at Los Angeles' newly opened Museum of Neon Art.
 In the mid-80's he and fellow LA kineticist Dave Quick co-authored Motion Motion: Kinetic Art.
 The book, released in 1989, features the work of twenty American artists who incorporate movement.
 Following the release of the book Jim began to curate exhibitions of kinetic work.
-The most recent of these, entitled "humanchine", took place in 1998 at the Museum of Neon Art.
+Venues for these exhibitions included The City of Brea Gallery, the Muckenthaller Cultural Center in Fullerton, the Lois Lambert Gallery in Santa Monica, and the Museum of Neon Art in Los Angeles (all within California).

 His first public commission was installed in 1997 at the Southwest Aviation Complex at the Van Nuys Airport.
 The sculpture was part of Los Angeles' Percent for the Arts Public Works program.
 The piece, entitled Alaris, features a pair of wings that are motorized to slowly flap.
 While Jim continues to exhibit primarily within the United States, in 2003 he was included in an exhibition of neon and kinetic art at Caretta Shiodome in Tokyo.
 In 2007 his work was included alongside that of three other notable American kinetic artists (Gregory Barsamian, Arthur Ganson, and Bernie Lubell) in an exhibition titled "Humana Ex Machina", presented by the Main Art Gallery at Cal State Fullerton.
 He currently has several works on extended loan at the Mechanical Art and Design Museum in Stratford upon Avon in the UK.
 He is represented by the Lois Lambert Gallery in Santa Monica, California, USA.